LIBRARY SERVICES MANAGER- Branches

 Operational Oversight and Performance Management:

-- Manage performance; issue commendation notices; make effective recommendations for disciplinary action; track and analyze data.
+- Manage performance; issue commendation notices, make effective recommendations for disciplinary action and track and analyze data.

 Development of Resources, Community Services and Education:

-- Work with staff and system selectors to maintain branch collection profiles to assure appropriate and well-balanced collections that are useful and desirable to those living in the neighborhood.
+- Maintain branch collection profiles to ensure collections that are useful and desirable to those living in the neighborhood.

 - Direct work on replacements, rebinds, choices of duplicate and alternate titles, and inventories.